Aleksandar Cvetković (basketball)

-Aleksandar Cvetković (Serbian Cyrillic: Александар Цветковић; born September 12, 1993) is a Serbian professional basketball player for Real Betis of the LEB Oro.
+Aleksandar Cvetković (Serbian Cyrillic: Александар Цветковић; born September 12, 1993) is a Serbian professional basketball player.

 Club career

 Crvena zvezda

 Cvetković grew up with Crvena zvezda youth team.
 In 2010 he stepped into the first team under the guidance of head coach Mihailo Uvalin.
 In 2012, he competed at Nike Hoop Summit representing Serbia.
 Cvetković was named the 7th 2011 FIBA Europe Young Player of the Year in February 2011.
 On 21 November 2012, Cvetković has played his most efficient game in the 2012–13 EuroCup against Dinamo Sassari, where he scored 9 points.
 On 24 October 2013, he made his debut for Crvena zvezda in EuroLeague against Maccabi Tel Aviv.
 Anoteher noteworthy performance took place on 20 December 2013, against Lietuvos rytas in the last round of regular season in EuroLeague, where Cvetković has scored 4 points in nearly seven minutes on the court.
 Cvetković scored 8 points for the Crvena zvezda, against Radnički Kragujevac in the third round of ABA League and that is his most efficient game in the half-season league for Crvena zvezda in ABA League.

 Cvetković did not secure a spot in the starting line-up for Crvena zvezda.
 Consequently, in the winter of 2014, he went on a loan to MZT Skopje by the end of the season.
 In the summer of 2015, Cvetković moved to the test in Valencia.
 Cvetković has played several friendly matches where he was solid but did not pass the test, so in September he left the preparation in Valencia.